boast-group/BOAST/README.md

 ## Developers

-The software is developed in a collaboration between the Max Planck Institute for Human Cognitive ad Brain Sciences, Leipzig, and the Wellcome Centre for Human Neuroimaging, UCL, London.
+The software is developed in a collaboration between the Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig, and the Wellcome Centre for Human Neuroimaging, UCL, London.